-At the same time, make sure you don’t overstep the law – ie. illegally discriminate.
-If a tenant is qualified, they are qualified.
+At the same time, make sure you don’t overstep the law, such as by discriminate illegally.
+If a tenant is qualified, he or she is qualified — period.
 Luckily, there’s also software available to help you screen and find the best tenants.
 You can read our buyer’s guide on the best tenant screening software for more information.

 Have a Good Lease

 Once you have a qualified tenant who wants to move in, you must have a solid lease for them to sign.
 Don’t make the mistake of trying to download some random template from the Internet.
 You need a rigorous lease that protects you while still being legal and fair to your tenants.
 Your agent or property manager will have one available.
 If you are managing the property yourself, consider getting your lawyer to provide your master lease.
 At least, consider paying for one from a legal service like Rocket Lawyer.

 You will incur expenses with your rental property, so you must be prepared for them.
 The older the property, the more likely something will need to be fixed.
 While some of the items may be reimbursed out of tenant’s damage deposits, you still need to budget for maintaining the property.

 While you might fully expect to pay for rental property insurance and mortgage payments, an often overlooked expense area is periodic maintenance.
 Carpet wears out, units need to be repainted and appliances break down.
 There are no hard-and-fast rules for how much repairs are going to cost because there are simply too many variables.
 However, it’s safe to say that repairs will probably be more than what you expect.